We’ve said it before, and we’ll say it again — everyone loves credentials. Credentials are the glazed donut of data types.

 This is the point when we need to shift from a theoretical view to a practical one.
 Jumping ahead a bit, we’re going to discuss how to implement passwordless authentication via magic links.
 It’s probably the easiest way to implement passwordless authentication.

-Let’s start and generate a project: npx create-next-app magic
+Let’s start and generate a project: npx create-next-app magic.

 Set up the needed dependencies:

-or yarn add magic-sdk
+npm i magic-sdk or yarn add magic-sdk

 Add the API key you copied before to the environment variables.
-Create a file .env in the root folder and write the following code there:
+Create a .env file in the root folder and write the following code there:

-in NextJS.
+NEXT_PUBLIC_MAGIC_API_KEY=your API keyNote that you need to add pa article NEXT_PUBLIC in NextJS.
 Otherwise, it won’t be defined.

-Then, we need to create a new file, lib/magic.js
+Then, we need to create a new file, lib/magic.js:

 import { Magic } from 'magic-sdk';